svc-bi-concepts/test-mkdocs/docs/data-visualization.md

 2. **Return to your Dashboard** and repeat that process for other tiles to add filters.

     !!! note "Dashboard Filters"
         Filters can be applied to multiple tiles, allowing users to interactively explore data.
-You can control the filter on the top left.
+You can control the filter at the top left.

         ![Create Dashboard](./assets/screenshots/SnowViz/SnowViz11.png)

 3. **Customize the layout** by dragging and resizing tiles for better clarity.
-Congratulations on building your first Snowflake dashboard.
+Congratulations on building your first Snowflake dashboard!

     ![Create Dashboard](./assets/screenshots/SnowViz/SnowViz12.png)

 ✅ **Your dashboard is now live and interactive!**
-Users can **filter, explore, and share insights** directly within Snowflake.
+Users can **filter, explore and share insights** directly within Snowflake.